 part 1: Processing

 This is why I recommend journaling as a first step.
 Expressing yourself as you wish to be heard is so powerful!
 Firstly, there’s no having to edit your speech to suit the ears and temperament of your loved one.
 Secondly, you can go at your own pace and be as loud, obnoxious, wild, and anything in between as you WANT.
-Sometimes screaming into a pillow just doesn’t cut it, amirite?
+Making nice all the time is EXHAUSTING.
+Let your journal take the load off.

-I know it can seem scary and daunting all at once to ‘go there’– totally been there myself — But slowing down enough to write down innermost thoughts and feelings actually allows for deeper listening and connection.
+I know it can seem scary and daunting all at once to ‘go there’– totally been there myself — But slowing down enough to write innermost thoughts and feelings actually allows for deeper listening, introspection, and connection.
 It’s just a basic human need, yearning to be heard, yet has such a profound impact even when you give it to yourself.

 And I know you might be afraid to speak some truths to yourself but it really needn’t be heavy to begin with.

-Rarely is there such a place to turn to on a daily basis which is precisely why I’m deeply passionate about it.
+Rarely is there such a place to turn to on a daily basis that’s ready to receive you as you are; which is precisely why I’m deeply passionate about cultivating a journaling practice that’s as much liberating as it is creative, and sharing this message with the world.

 Step 2 – Ponder your observations